TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   but still apparently significant interaction, this time between numeric variable `wt` (weight of the vehicle) and the categorical variable `gear`, which specifies the number of gears the vehicle has.
-Since we have no idea if the response variable `mpg` (miles-per-gallon) should have a monotonic relationship with `gear`, and since there are only three distinct values for `gear`, we will model it as a categorical variable.
-This will allow the effect of gear to follow an arbitrary pattern.
+Since we have no idea if the response variable `mpg` (miles-per-gallon) should have a monotonic, let alone linear, relationship with `gear`, and since there are only three distinct values for `gear`, we will model it as a categorical variable.
+  This will allow the effect of gear to follow an arbitrary pattern, rather than assuming linarity or even monotonicity.

 ```
 rm(list=ls())